Calana2/omgbeaupeep.com-downloader/README.md

-### `The site has changed to https://www.popsensei.com/request-a-comic-book-or-manga-omgbp/ and apparently offers the comics via email now, making this useless.`
+### `The site has changed to https://www.popsensei.com/request-a-comic-book-or-manga-omgbp/ so this repo is now under development.`

 # omgbeaupeep.com-downloader
 Download comics from https://www.omgbeaupeep.com